We may earn money from the products/companies mentioned in this post. As an Amazon Associate I earn from qualifying purchases.

 Cocoa Powder

-1 Drop Peppermint Essential Oil (See notes below for how to use mint extract in place of essential oil.)
+1 Drop Peppermint Oil (See notes below in the recipe card for how to use peppermint extract in place of the oil.)

 You can easily substitute the cocoa powder and sweetener with 3 Tablespoons of this awesome Chocolate Collagen.
 It has all the flavor of cocoa powder, but with the added benefits of collagen and MCT oils.

-This transforms your “normal” cup of coffee into a health drink!
+This transforms your “normal” cup of coffee into a healthy drink!

 I have been using this Chocolate collagen for months, and I still love it.